Media Contact: Ashby Brame

 Ava Gardner Festival: June 5-6 – Join Ava fans from all over the world in Smithfield, NC for the Ava Gardner Festival featuring new exhibits, free movies, heritage tours and more!
 Over these many years, visitors love the personal stories featured in rotating exhibits and the extensive movie memorabilia the museum has curated.

-301 Endless Yard Sale: June 19-20 – Johnston County and its towns along US 301 will host the eighth “Endless Yard Sale” which takes place annually the third weekend of June.
+301 Endless Yard Sale: June 19-20 – Johnston County and its towns along US 301 will host the eighth “Endless Yard Sale” which takes place annually on the third weekend of June.
 The communities will join together with deals, antiques, collectibles, and more along a 100-mile stretch of highway between Roanoke Rapids and Dunn, NC.

 State Singing Convention: June 26-28 – The oldest Southern gospel convention in the nation happens at the Singing Grove in Benson and celebrates its 100th anniversary in 2020.
 It includes three days of gospel music competition including amateur duets, trios, quartets, choirs, and family groups.